hjuntan/tp/docs/DeveloperGuide.md

 Step 2.
 The `AddressBookParser` will call `parseCommand` on the user's input string and return an instance of `FindCommandParser`.

-Step 3. `ScheduleCommandParser` will call `parse` which create instances of objects for each of the fields and return an instance of `FindCommand`.
+Step 3. `FindCommandParser` will call `parse` which create instances of objects for each of the fields and return an instance of `FindCommand`.

 Step 4.
 The `LogicManager` calls the `execute` method in `FindCommand`.